FernandoReynoso/MCBroadcast/README.md

+# MCBroadcast

 MCBroadcast is a simple way to communicate with nearby devices using Multipeer Connectivity framework.
+Written in `Swift`.

+Developed with iOS SDK 8.3

 How it works
 ------------